The reason for the Crimean War. Crimean War

 3. Battle of Inkerman (November 1854).

-4. An attempt to liberate Evpatoria (February 1855).
+4. Attempt to liberate Yevpatoria (February 1855).

-5. Battle on the Chernaya River (August 1855).
+5. Battle of the Chernaya River (August 1855).

 All these battles ended in unsuccessful attempts to lift the siege of Sevastopol.